LGN520/farreach-public/docs/netreach-voting-v3.md

 		* Stage 3-11:
 			- Reset_and_get vallen, and get value if valid=1 and canput=2 (valid=1, iskeymatch=1, and seq>savedseq)
 			- Try_case12 if valid=1 and iskeymatch=1 and canput=2 and isbackup=1; otherwise, read_case12
-		* Stage 11: port_forward
+		* Stage 11:
+			- Access port_forward_tbl
 				- If valid=1 and iskeymatch=1
 					+ If canput=2 and isbackup=1 and iscase12=0, update DELREQ as DELREQ_CASE1 to server, clone_i2e for DELRES to client
 					+ Otherwise, update DELREQ to DELRES
 					- NOTE: current DELREQ_RECIR has old key-value pair instead of new one, we must send original packet to egress pipeline
 				- If (valid=0 or iskeymatch=0) and lock=1, recirculate DELREQ_RECIR
+				- Otherwise
-			- Otherwise, update DELREQ_RECIR as DELREQ to server -> hash_partition_tbl
+					+ If isbackup=0, update DELREQ_RECIR as DELREQ to server -> hash_partition_tbl
+					+ If isbackup=1, update DELREQ_RECIR as DELREQ_MAY_CASE3 (embedded with other_hdr.iscase3)
+			- If "otherwise" and isbackup=1, try_case3
 	+ TODO: Cope with packet loss
 		* For GETRES_POP_EVICT/PUTREQ_POP_EVICT: send to server as well as mirroringing to switch OS for timeout and retransmission
 		* For case1/case2: send to server as well as mirroringing to switch OS for local rollback